croct-tech/templates/templates/croct/ui/block/logo-cloud/README.md

 # Introduction

-A logo cloud is commonly used to showcase partnerships, integrations, clients, or media features, which can be personalized for different audiences.
+A logo cloud showcases partnerships, integrations, clients, or media features, providing visual proof of credibility and trust.

-Typically arranged in a grid or carousel format, it provides visual proof of credibility and trust.
-This section is often placed near testimonials, hero sections, or calls to action to reinforce authority and social validation.
+It reinforces authority and social validation when placed near testimonials, hero sections, or calls to action.

+Personalizing the logos, such as highlighting companies from the same industry or region as the visitor, and AB testing different arrangements or groupings can make the content feel more relevant and increase perceived trust.

 ## Usage